sarmadparvez/spa-nodejs/README.md

 ## Running the Applications

+### Docker Containers

+Both applications (Angular, Express) are dockerized and images are publicly available on [dockerhub](https://hub.docker.com).

+You must have docker installed to be able to run the applications in docker containers.
+Alternatively you can also run the applications natively on your host operating system by following the instructions in the next section (Development Server).

+Simply run following command to pull the docker images, and run the Angular and Express applications in docker containers.

+`docker-compose up -d`

+After the successful execution of above command:

+To access the Angular app navigate to http://localhost:4200

+To access the Express API make a GET call to http://localhost:3333/api/drivers

+### Docker Images

+To build the docker images locally (e.g, after updating code) run the following commands:

+Angular: `docker build -t angular-drivers -f angular.Dockerfile .`

+Express: `docker build -t drivers-express -f express.Dockerfile .`

+Once the images are built you can run the applications in containers:

+Angular: `docker run -d -it -p 4200:80/tcp --name angular-drivers angular-drivers`

+Express: `docker run -d -it -p 3333:3333/tcp --name drivers-express drivers-express`

+### Development Server

 This project was generated using [Nx](https://nx.dev).
 As a pre-requisite to run and build the applications in this monorepo you will need to install Nx cli
 `npm install -g nx`

-### Development Server

 Before running the individual applications on the development server run `npm install` to install the dependencies.
 As it is a monorepo and there is just one `package.json` , it will install the dependencies for all